archiedaga23/crud-app/README.md

 ## CRUD Application

 ## About
-  ##### This is my Todo list application where the user could create, read, update, delete, and display all todos.
+  ##### This is my Todo list application where the user could create, read, update, delete, and display all list of todo.

 ## Technology used: